ryoppippi/talks/2024-11-23/slides.md

 </div>

 <!--
+And actually, the modern web frontend development is too complicated.

 By the way, have you ever seen a frontend project?

-[click] Look at this!
+[click] Looks at this caos of files!

-[click] We have configuration files for tools.
+[click] We have configurations for tools.

 [click] We have package.json and lock files.

-[click] We have assets like images, icons, and fonts.
+[click] We have assets

-[click] We have CSS.
-You have multiple options for styling.
+[click] We have CSS and styling configurations

 [click] Of course, we have JavaScript or TypeScript for logic.